Bright-Lotus/htmv/README.md

 # HTMV
 HTMV.
 A simple yet fast web framework currently in work in progress.
 Installation and usage guide can be found below.

-# Precautions
-HTMV was made to be used with [Bun](https://bun.com/).
-It has not been tested and is not guaranted to work on Node.js.
-Please ensure you have Bun installed before continuing reading.

 # Installation
 ## Creating your first project
 1. Leave that folder and create a new folder for your project